 Nylon French Bulldog Harnesses

-    One disadvantage of the nylon harness is that they can be a bit uncomfortable if left on for an extended period of time.
-Some people have noticed they tend to dig in under the legs and cause discomfort for your Frenchie.
+One disadvantage of the nylon harness is that it can be a bit uncomfortable if left on for an extended period of time.
+Some people have noticed they dig in under the legs and cause discomfort for your Frenchie.

 Another disadvantage is that this type of harness is similar to the thin flat rope of a collar, which means that jumping and pulling can still be an issue.

 A nylon French Bulldog harness doesn’t give as much security as the mesh variety.
 Sometimes it can be hard to control your dog as only parts of the chest are secured.
 Some owners complain that their pup is even able to slip out of the harness due to the thinner straps.

 Mesh harnesses have thicker straps than the nylon alternative and are slightly better at securing your Frenchie around the chest.